GROTTU

 Real Name: Grottu

-Identity/Class: Animal mutate (see comments)
+Identity/Class: Ant mutate (see comments)

 Occupation: Would-be Conqueror

-Affiliations: (formerly) the Collector (Elder); Deviants
+formerly the Collector (Taneleer Tivan), Deviants

 (apparent

-Fizzle,
+creators), Fizzle,

-Kro (Deviant); Myrmidon, Rorgg,
+Kro (Deviant), Myrmidon, Rorgg,

 Two-Headed Thing, Dr. Yamane, Yucoya-Tzin